johnwalters/TallyStick/docs/Balance Sheet IMPLEMENTATION SLICES.md

 # TallyStick Balance Sheet Implementation Slices

-*Execution catalog · August 21, 2026*
+*Completed execution catalog · August 21, 2026*

-This document divides the Balance Sheet feature into small, independently reviewable implementation slices.
-It supplements the [Balance Sheet Product Specification](Balance%20Sheet%20PRODUCT_SPEC.md) and [Balance Sheet Task Tracker](Balance%20Sheet%20TASKS.md); it does not change their requirements or completion status.
+This document records the 20 small, independently reviewable implementation slices used to deliver the Balance Sheet feature.
+All 20 slices are complete.
+It supplements the [Balance Sheet Product Specification](Balance%20Sheet%20PRODUCT_SPEC.md) and [Balance Sheet Task Tracker](Balance%20Sheet%20TASKS.md) and is retained as historical implementation scope and verification guidance.

-## How to invoke a slice
+## Historical slice workflow

-The user may start a slice by naming it alone, for example:
+During implementation, a slice was started by naming it alone, for example:

 > Implement `BS-SLICE-10-SOURCE-BALANCES`.